K85/K85/README.md

 - ⌛ Mathematical Modeling (In the Works...)
 - ⌛ Linear Algebra (In the Works...)
 - ⌛ Probability Theory (In the Works...)
+- ⌛ Cryptology (In the Works...)
+- ⌛ Computer Graphics (In the Works...)
+- ⌛ Computer Vision (In the Works...)

 Program Languages:
 - 💠 The most used: Java, Kotlin, C++, Go